pachyderm/pachyderm/examples/GoT/readme.md

 #### Next Iteration

-As they reference in their example, a 'perplexity' of less than 100 starts to get pretty good / readable.
+As referenced in the [Tensor Flow example](https://www.tensorflow.org/versions/r0.8/tutorials/recurrent/index.html#run-the-code), a 'perplexity' of less than 100 starts to get pretty good / readable.
 Running the 'small' model on the GoT data set should produce a perplexity lower than 100.

 To do this, you'll need to tear down this pipeline and re-create it.
 Specifically: